Black holes and Bhargava's invariant theory: Appendix

 \section{Appendix}

-The examples we considered in this paper correspond to the $N=2$ Maxwell-Einstein supergravity theories with zero, one, two and eight vector multiplets in d=5 and their 4d counterparts.
-Five dimensional $N=2$ Maxwell-Einstein supergravities with symmetric target spaces $G/H$,such that $G$ is a symmetry of the Lagrangian, are in one-to-one correspondence with the Euclidean Jordan algebras of degree three \cite{Muratone,Murattwo}.
+The examples we considered in this paper correspond to the $N=2$ Maxwell-Einstein supergravity theories with zero, one, two and five vector multiplets in d=5 and their 4d counterparts.
+Five dimensional $N=2$ Maxwell-Einstein supergravities with symmetric target spaces $G/H$,such that $G$ is a symmetry of the Lagrangian, are in one-to-one correspondence with the Euclidean Jordan algebras of degree three\cite{ Muratone,Murattwo}.
 The $C$-tensor $C_{IJK}$ appearing in the coupling in these theories determines their Lagrangian uniquely and is given by the cubic norm of the underlying Jordan algebra $J$.
+The Jordan algebras of degree three admit 3 idempotents $e_1, e_2$ and $e_3$ with the identity element given by